Become an Inspector or Technician

 There are two different smog licenses in the state of California.
 We have classes that will prepare you to qualify for either one or both licenses.

-- Inspect and certify vehicles which require a Smog Check Inspection.
+- Can Inspect and certify vehicles which require a Smog Check Inspection.

-- May work as a licensed inspector in a licensed Test-Only or a Test-and-Repair station.
+- May work as a licensed inspector at any licensed SMOG station

 - AUTO 65P: Clean Air Course (Level 1 training)

 - AUTO 65W: Advanced Clean Air Course (Level 2 training)